 Verizon Communications Inc posted a lower quarterly profit and said it would cut 8,000 jobs in its wireline business, as weakness in wholesale and corporate segments overshadowed wireless growth.

-Verizon, whose shares fell 1.5 percent on Monday morning, said it would accelerate cost cuts in its landline business, with new layoffs amounting to 3.4 percent of its workforce totaling 235,000 employees.
+Verizon, whose shares fell 2.6 percent on Monday morning, said it would accelerate cost cuts in its landline business, with new layoffs amounting to 3.4 percent of its workforce of 235,000 employees.
 They come on top of 8,000 job cuts in the last year.

-In addition to short term cost cuts Verizon would also need to more significantly reduce the wireline cost structure over the next 12 to 18 months, Killian said.
+In addition to the upcoming cutbacks Verizon also plans to significantly reduce the wireline cost structure over the next 12 to 18 months, Killian told analysts.

 Verizon's second quarter results were largely in line with Wall Street expectations.
-While revenue rose 0.2 percent in its mass-market landline segment, including home phones and small businesses, that was offset by declines in the wholesale and enterprise business.
+While revenue rose 0.2 percent in its mass-market segment, including home phones and small businesses, it was offset by declines in wholesale and enterprise.

 Operating revenue rose 11 percent to $26.86 billion in the second quarter, and compared with the average analyst estimate of $26.85 billion, according to Reuters Estimates.

 Verizon Wireless, the biggest U.S. mobile service, said it saw competition pick up in June after the latest iPhone from Apple Inc went on sale at its biggest rival AT&T Inc , which has exclusive U.S. rights to iPhone.

 But executives on the call said Verizon would improve its own phone line up with Palm Inc's high-profile Pre early 2010 and new upcoming phones from Motorola Inc .